Why Community Matters Before, During, and After

 You don’t even need advice on how to take the first step — you just need possibility.
 And community is a great source of possibility.
 Talking with people who are as uncertain as you are can make you feel less alone, and talking with people who really are taking the next step turns them from Other People to actual people — even people like you.

-You can find Facebook groups and Reddit subs full of people who are in the same place you are, and even just being in the environment and listening to the stories can help you get into a new mindset.
+Expatsi has built communities at Facebook (the ExpatsiFam group) and Reddit (the Expatsi sub) that aren’t just for dedicated future expats.
+They’re also full of people who are in the same place you are, and even just being in that environment and listening to the stories can help you get into a new mindset.
 Community is proof that this whole thing is real, and the life you’re only imagining could be on the other side of that first step.

 If you’re on your way

-Communities of other aspiring expats (like, for instance, the Expatsi Fam Facebook group) seem like an obvious choice when you’re going through the steps toward moving abroad, picking a country, sorting out a visa, looking for work or schools or real estate.
+Communities of other aspiring expats seem like an obvious choice when you’re going through the steps toward moving abroad, picking a country, sorting out a visa, looking for work or schools or real estate.
 You’re surrounded by people who can provide answers and on-the-ground wisdom to help you through the process.

 The virtual equivalent of sitting down with a cup of coffee and saying, “We’ve all been there, just let it out” — that’s what you have in your community.
 Let them help move you forward.